 A UE determines a slot and a symbol in the slot to start or stop PDCCH monitoring according to search space sets for a serving cell that the UE is provided searchSpaceGroupIdList or, if cellGroupsForSwitchList is provided, for a set of serving cells, based on the smallest SCS configuration μ among all configured DL BWPs in the serving cell or in the set of serving cells and, if any, in the serving cell where the UE receives a PDCCH and detects a corresponding DCI format 2_0 triggering the start or stop of PDCCH monitoring according to search space sets.

-A UE can be provided a set of durations by PDCCHSkippingDurationList for PDCCH monitoring on a serving cell and, if the UE is not provided searchSpaceGroupIdList-r17, a DCI format 0_1, and/or DCI format 1_1, and/or DCI format 0_2, and/or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception can include a PDCCH monitoring adaptation field of 1 bit or of 2 bits.
+A UE can be provided a set of durations by PDCCHSkippingDurationList for PDCCH monitoring on a serving cell and, if the UE is not provided searchSpaceGroupIdList-r17, a DCI format 0_1 and a DCI format 0_2 that schedule PUSCH transmission, and a DCI format 1_1 and a DCI format 1_2 that schedule PDSCH receptions can include a PDCCH monitoring adaptation field of 1 bit or of 2 bits.

 If the field has 1 bit and for PDCCH monitoring according to Type3-PDCCH CSS sets or USS sets on the serving cell